TannerCoker/SpaceAdventure3398/README.md

 * Team: We were able to reach an agreement on game design decisions early on.
 We have produced artifacts for our project, including design documents and functional game components.

+* Team: We developed our own game assets instead of using online resources.
+As a result, we do not have to worry about copyright issues when we make our game available.

 * Brice Ashburn: I was able to find multiple examples online and tutorial videos that really taught me a lot.
 Our group haas done a great job of communicating almost every day about progress and bugs and meeting times.

 * Lucas Anesti: I was able to find some design patterns that are applicable and useful to our game.
 We believe that the patterns will help us write more flexible, extensible, and thread safe code.
 However, limited knowledge of design patterns required me to do extensive research on the justification and the implementation of each pattern.
 As a result, the time spent on completing the tasks exceeds the projected numbers by a large margin.
-Also issued an incorrect merge on git, so had to hunt down scattered code in multiple commits and recreate certain branches.
+Also issued an incorrect merge on git, so had to hunt down scattered code in multiple commits to recreate certain branches.

 * Tanner Coker: I was able to find some sample code that showed a background with moving pieces.
 I modified my stars and planets class so that I can incorporate some of the ideas that I got by viewing the other project.
 Originally the classes were extending JPanels and after viewing the other project I had seen that they extended their moving objects from the Rectangles class and so I did that as well with success.